 Private transfer from Israel to Sinai

 Private vehicles can be pre-booked for transfer from Israel to Amman as a way to get from Israel to Sinai.
 The vehicle will be changed at the border, from an Israeli vehicle to an Egyptian vehicle, and vehicles of all size are available including sedans, vans, minibusses, and large buses.
 Prices vary according to the specific address and required vehicle of choice.

 Flight from Israel to Sinai

 Travelers may also fly from Tel Aviv directly to Eilat and then arrange transfer towards the border.
-The newly opened Ramon Airport in Eilat allows travelers to fly either from Tel Aviv’s international airport Ben Gurion.
+The Ramon Airport in Eilat allows travelers to fly either from Tel Aviv’s international airport Ben Gurion.
 Once landed in Eilat, passengers may take a private taxi or shuttle directly to the Taba border.

 Crossing the border from Israel to Sinai

 Please note: The Taba-Eilat border is the only crossing between Israel and Egypt.
 In order to cross the border, travelers must have Egyptian tourist visas – also required for those hiking the Sinai Trail.
 It is important to note that travel visas are not issued at the border and must be.
 For travelers who are only traveling to Sinai, most nationalities can obtain a free Sinai permit for up to 14 days.

 Read more to learn about How to get from Sharm el-Sheikh to Jerusalem?